tcunit/TcUnit/docs/programming-example.md

 For this example we are going to develop a TwinCAT library with some well defined functionality using test driven development with the TcUnit framework.
 The scope of the library will be developing functions to handle certain aspects of the IO-Link communication.
 IO-Link is a digital point-to-point (master and slave) serial communication protocol.
-It’s used to extend or replace the standard analog (0..10V, 4..20mA, +/- 10V etc) sensors with a digital interface.
+It's used to extend or replace the standard analog (0..10V, 4..20mA, +/- 10V etc) sensors with a digital interface.
 With IO-Link you get a significantly improved and extended integration with the lowest level sensors in your system.
-We won’t go too much into details specifically about IO-Link, instead it’s highly recommended to read more about it on the [IO-Link website](https://io-link.com/en/index.php).
+We won't go too much into details specifically about IO-Link, instead it's highly recommended to read more about it on the [IO-Link website](https://io-link.com/en/index.php).

 For this topic however, what is important to know is that IO-Link provides certain services.
 One of the functionalities of IO-Link devices is that they can fire off events to the IO-Link master to notify that something has happened, for instance an alarm that something is wrong.